MIDE vs. XJH

 With a correlation of 0.98, MIDE and XJH move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, MIDE leads with 8.31% vs 7.60% for XJH.
+On 5-year performance, MIDE leads with 8.50% vs 7.93% for XJH.
 On fees, XJH is cheaper at 0.12% per year.
-Their volatility is very similar.
+On volatility, MIDE has been the lower-risk option at 4.58%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 XJH is cheaper with a 0.12% expense ratio, compared with 0.15% for MIDE.